 - Iva Pawling, co-founder and CEO of Richer Poorer, and

 - Ellen Bennett, founder and CEO of Hedley and Bennett.

 I didn’t necessarily think that this was going to be beneficial for me.
 While I toy with the idea of starting a business, I have no idea what that business would be or what it would look like.
+My friend suggested checking out this seed to sale tracking system that might be useful if I was considering starting a cannabis business but I’m not sure it’s for me.
 I am however, always interested in listening to those who have launched a business and all the pitfalls and successes they experienced.

 Here are a few gems that I jotted down during that discussion that inspired and called me to action.
 I may not be starting a business, but I’m always selling my ideas or myself…